-Listing is a process of generating a lot of information within a short time by generating some broad ideas and then building on those associations for more detail.
-Listing is particularly useful if your starting topic is very broad and you need to narrow it down.
+Listing is a process of producing a lot of information within a short time by generating some broad ideas and then building on those associations for more detail with a bullet point list.
+Listing is particularly useful if your starting topic is very broad, and you need to narrow it down.

 - Jot down all the possible terms that emerge from the general topic you are working on.
 This procedure works especially well if you work in a team.
 All team members can generate ideas, with one member acting as scribe.
 Do not worry about editing or throwing out what might not be a good idea.
 Simply write down as many possibilities as you can.

 - Group the items that you have listed according to arrangements that make sense to you.
 Are things thematically related?